MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 To create an AD FS endpoint, use the preceding procedure and values, except select **Certificate** instead of **Service principal key**.
 In the **Certificate** field, paste the contents of the *.pem* certificate file.
 Include both the certificate and​ private key sections​.
 To convert a *.pfx* to a *.pem* certificate file, run `openssl pkcs12 -in file.pfx -out file.pem -nodes -password pass:<password_here>`.

-## Install the build agent on the build server
+## Install and configure the build agent

 Using a hosted build agent in Azure Pipelines is a convenient option for building and deploying web apps.
 Azure automatically performs agent maintenance and upgrades, which enable a continuous and uninterrupted development cycle.

 In Azure DevOps, create a personal access token (PAT) to use for Azure Stack.
-Then use the PAT to deploy and configure the build agent on the Azure Stack build VM.
+Then use the PAT to deploy and configure the build agent on the Azure Stack build server VM.

 ### Create a personal access token